keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 According to Harvard Medical School, “Patients undergoing medical detoxification are usually treated in hospitals or clinics.
 The treatment generally involved the use of drugs and other therapies in a combination that depends on the type and severity of the toxicity.”[^18]

 Emeritus professor of complementary medicine at Exeter University, Edzard Ernst, said, there are two types of detox.
 One is the medical procedure mentioned above.
-“The other is the word being hijacked by entrepreneurs, quacks, and charlatans to sell a bogus treatment that allegedly detoxifies your body of toxin you’re supposed to have accumulated.”[^19]
+“The other is the word being hijacked by entrepreneurs, quacks, and charlatans to sell a bogus treatment that allegedly detoxifies your body of toxins you’re supposed to have accumulated.”[^19]

 So, there’s that.